Data for Good: Fighting COVID-19 with Data Science

 30 different organizations committed resources including cloud computing from Amazon AWS, visualization tools from Mapbox, datasets from Veraset, and many others.

 We entered the hackathon in collaboration with Ewa Knitter, an infectious disease epidemiologist who kindly offered to support our efforts.

-After initial discussions, we identified a number of problems particularly compelling in the current outbreak and we realised that they can be addressed using geolocation data.
+After initial discussions, we identified a number of problems particularly compelling in the current outbreak and we realized that they can be addressed using geolocation data.
 Specifically: